moondewio/git-infer/README.md

 # git-infer

-Commit your staged files with an auto-generated message.
+Commit your changes with an auto-generated message.

 ## Installation